nickpettican/Middle-Way-Musings/content/posts/poem-on-going-forth.md

 ---
 title: "Reflections on Going Forth | རབ་བྱུང་ཞིག་གི་བསམ་གཞིགས།"
-subtitle: "Reflections to generate the mind of emergence (renunciation)"
+subtitle: "Reflections to generate the mind of \"renunciation\""
 excerpt: "This poem was written during my second Traditional Rain Retreat.
 It is a reflection to generate the mind of \"renunciation\", although the correct word would be emergence or going forth.
 It explores..."
 date: 2023-09-11T13:44:10+05:30
 author: "Nicolas Pettican"